ponoor/python-step-series/CONTRIBUTING.rst

 that still illustrates the problem you are facing.
 By removing other factors, you help us to identify the root cause of the issue.

+.. note:: For contributors that have the permissions to close issues:
+   Please do not close issues until the user has confirmed their issue has been addressed properly or until an extended period of time has lapsed with no response.
+Nothing is more irritating than having your issue prematurely closed while your problem still persists.

+   Addressing an issue properly can mean anything from fixing a bug to giving an explanation why the user's issue is an upstream problem or otherwise won't be addressed by this project.
+We all volunteer our time to this project, so let's dedicate it to ensuring the experience for our users is as painless as possible.

 Documentation Improvements
 ==========================